lorenwest/robot-disco/README.md

 iotbots
 =======

-iotbots is a protocol for internet-of-things robots to communicate over a local network.
+iotbots is a protocol for internet-of-things robots communicating within a local network.

 It extends the event model to other iotbot processes within a local network.